quile8x/healthy_web/README.md

 |Regist Service|POST|``/api/meals``|Book|Regist a meal data.|

 ### Users Management
-There are the following services in the Account management.
+There are the following services in the Users management.

 |Service Name|HTTP Method|URL|Parameter|Summary|
 |:---|:---:|:---|:---|:---|